shubhamborke7778/Technical-Paper/Technical Paper.md

 If the server is loaded with dozens of requests pending then the server's processing time will convert to waiting time.
 Hence the client can face issues with a timeout from the server.

-Scaling and Processing issues usually occur when load happens on the server.
+Scaling and Processing issues usually occur when there's load on the server.
 Scaling is related to keys per request and processing is related to the processing time of that process.

 ### Limitations